 2012 Cultivar Rutherford Sauvignon Blanc.
 This wine was aged in stainless steel and saw just a touch of neutral oak.
 Floral notes, and citrus blossom are revealed on the bouquet.
 The palate is clean, shows great acidity – notes of green apple and nice mineralities.
 This wine has a “simple request” – pair me with food!

-Note: Cultivar, the wine bar in San Francisco opened early to mid 2017.
+This wine bar in San Francisco opened early to mid 2017.
 It is located at 2379 Chestnut Street in the Marina district.
 The focus is on wine (6 varieties) – not only wines from their own estate in Rutherford but other premium producers spread throughout mostly Napa and Sonoma.
-While this is a wine bar – they also offer small bites to eat.
+However, while this is a wine bar – they also offer small bites to eat.
 They are open Wednesday through Sunday from 4pm until 11pm.
 For more details visit: www.cultivarsf.com

 For more information about Caspar Estate and to review their products, please visit: www.casparestate.com